Hyt-s/React-FireContact_App/README.md

 ## Objective

-Build a FireContact App using ReactJS and Firebase.
+Build a FireContact App using React.js and Firebase.

 ## Notes